Beliavsky/Fortran-code-on-GitHub/README.md

 [tap](https://github.com/gzahl/tap): minimal producer implementation of the "Test Anything Protocol" (TAP) in Fortran 90, from gzahl

 [test-drive](https://github.com/awvwgk/test-drive): lightweight, procedural unit testing framework based on nothing but standard Fortran, by awvwgk.
 Integration with meson, cmake and Fortran package manager (fpm) is available.

+## Web Programming
+[Fortran + Apache + BSD + sqlite (FABS)](https://github.com/bceverly/FABS): web framework that leverages Fortran for the middle-tier, by bceverly.
+The client is a standard HTML5/CSS3/Javascript that talks to a REST API that is exposed by the Fotran middle-tier code via an Apache content filter using CGI.

+[fortran-machine](https://github.com/mapmeld/fortran-machine): MVC web stack written in Fortran 90, by Nick Doiron et al.

 ## XML
 [fox](https://github.com/andreww/fox): XML library by andreww et al.